Denison barb

-The Denison barb, Denison's barb, Miss Kerala, red-line torpedo barb, or roseline shark (Sahyadria denisonii) is an endangered species of cyprinid fish endemic to the fast-flowing hill streams and rivers of the Western Ghats in India.
+The Denison barb, Denison's barb, Miss Kerala, red-line torpedo barb, or roseline shark (Dawkinsia denisonii) is an endangered species of cyprinid fish endemic to the fast-flowing hill streams and rivers of the Western Ghats in India.
 It is commonly seen in the aquarium trade; pet collection caused it to become endangered and is its single major threat.

 Physical characteristics

 The fish is characterized by a torpedo-shaped body with silver scales, a red line running from their snout, through the eye, back towards the middle of the body; and below the red line, a black line that runs the length of the fish to the tail.
 As they mature, a distinctive green/blue marking on top of the head develops.
 This species reputedly reaches a length of 15 cm TL, but typically will only reach 9–11 cm.
 They are active shoaling fishes.

 The species was described by Francis Day and named after Sir William Denison.